animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 My uncle was worried I wouldn't pass, and we all celebrated joyfully that I did.
 The area exam is the biggest defense of the University of Rochester CS department PhD program, other than the thesis.
 CS students at the University of Rochester are awarded a master's degree for a successful area exam defense, 60ish-page paper and oral, as was I!
 In my case, it only took my earlier stock of genius, an extremely dedicated human spirit fighting through impossible circumstances of brain damage on will alone, a genius paper that probably none of them read, and a big dose of benzos in the early summer of 2019.

 My family besides me also had higher-level degrees.
 My mom, a master's degree in music theory.
 My uncles Slava and Sasha, PhDs, in physics and mathematics, respectively.
 My cousins, PhDs in dermatology and pharmacology.
 My sister, nurse practitioner (master's degree).
 And my best friend, also in a PhD program (immunology) but in another city.
 All were proud of me.
 None knew all the details of the hospitalizations.
 Henry of course didn't either.
 This book is the real-time processing of that memory and the rest of these memories, all traumatic, into writing.

+> [!NOTE]
+> ### Giles
+>
+> In season 6 of Buffy, her Watcher Giles had to leave.
+He sang a song with the lyrics, ["I know I said that I'd be standing by your side.
+But I..."](https://youtu.be/4YKg6016rTQ?si=o4e-46-oq1laf_23) A demon had possessed Sunnydale into a musical, my favorite episode of the show, "Once More, with Feeling."

 Henry got an offer to direct the AI division at the National Science Foundation in DC, which is an extremely prestigious role.
 So he accepted, after some time had to give up being my advisor, reassured me that his knowledge of deep learning wasn't good enough anyway, and directed me to switch to Chenliang Xu as my next advisor, who gave me an ultimatum about joining.

 Henry thought Chenliang would be better due to his having more experience in deep learning, but may have overestimated how much any professor at our CS department could offer me in terms of anything related to research and methods.
 Chenliang, for example, who was working on state of the art Computer Vision, had about as much familiarity with MHDPA in 2020 as Dan Gildea had in 2018, perhaps a little more.
-Before I was his student, in 2020, I presented using MHDPA to encode image features for semantic segmentation to him, on his whiteboard, with an explanatory diagram in my journal for what MHDPA was that I showed him, and a diagram on the whiteboard for my proposed Semantic Segmentation method.
-In 2020, one of Chenliang's students, I remember, was applying a transformer to a sequence-to-sequence problem (not as an encoder architecture), but Chenliang didn't know much what MHDPA and transformers were until Vision Transformers came out in 2021.
+Before I was his student, in 2020, I presented using MHDPA on image features as an encoder architecture for Semantic Segmentation to him, on his whiteboard, with an explanatory diagram in my journal for what MHDPA was that I showed him, and a diagram on the whiteboard for my proposed Semantic Segmentation method.
+In 2020, one of Chenliang's students, I remember, was applying a transformer to a sequence-to-sequence problem (not as an encoder architecture), but Chenliang, a Computer Vision professor, didn't know much what MHDPA and transformers were until Vision Transformers came out in 2021.

-I worked under Chenliang for the next 3 years, 2020 - 2023, "only" managed to publish 2 papers in that time, at which point he wanted to reallocate funding to someone else with a faster publication rate, with short notice, and no other problems or qualms with me, the second professor to abandon his advising responsibility, this time with far less justification, seeing as Henry believed it would be best for me, and had an intention to prevent me from subsequently getting terminated.
+I worked under Chenliang for the next 3 years, 2020 - 2023, "only" managed to publish 2 papers in that time, at which point he wanted to reallocate funding to someone else with a faster publication rate, with short notice.

+For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.

+Chenliang had no other problems or qualms with me, the second professor to abandon his advising responsibility, this time with far less justification, seeing as Henry believed it would be best for me to have an advisor with deep learning experience, and had a stated intention, though unverified, to fund me himself if all else failed.

-### Chenliang Xu
+## Chenliang Xu

 <p align="center">
 <a href="https://github.com/slerman12/BrokenWisdoms/assets/9126603/cf7098eb-dc3a-4220-bb65-9c7aaded7036">